Last Updated on Samuel Franklinby

 - Level: Level is an important consideration of whether or not you are ready to face the next boss.
 Not only does this drive your base main stat (STR, DEX, LUK or INT) obtained from ability points before bonuses it also impacts the skills you’ll have available.
 Most importantly though the closer you are to the actual boss level the less damage reduction you’ll receive, which is particularly potent on Reboot servers.

 - Damage Range: A good initial checkpoint to see if you are in the right league of the boss you intend to fight.
-This should be your fully buffed range shown on your character stat window and based on solo range, you could fight these bosses earlier in a party.
+What is range?
+This should be your fully buffed damage numbers shown on your character stat window.
+You could fight these bosses earlier in a party by combining your damage ranges together.
 All the damage ranges in this guide are based on Reboot requirements which are often inflated compared to normal MapleStory servers due to the damage buff Reboot characters get per level.
 If you are on a Normal MapleStory server you can cut this damage range figure in half.
 Improving your damage range is significantly driven by your weapon, secondary and emblem potential with minor boosts coming from things like Inner Ability and other best in slot items (totems, titles, medals, etc.)

 - Dojo Floor: The dojo floor that you can reach on your character.
 This is a useful alternative metric as it gives a consistent challenge for comparison and in my opinion is even more reliable than damage range.

 - Main Stat: Given the importance of main stat in character progression in the MapleStory universe this is another useful checkpoint to your boss readiness status and is another quick option for comparison.
 This can also help gauge how far along you are with potential and Star Force on your gear which are both key to bossing (and training) power.